OWASP/owasp.github.io/pages/membership-success.md

       <div>

       <h1>Thank you for becoming a member</h1>
 <p>Thank you for becoming a member of OWASP!
-If you ever need to check the status of your membership or change your billing information, you can visit the <a href="/manage-membership">Manage Membership</a> page.</p>
+If you ever need to check the status of your membership or change your billing information, you can visit the <a href="/manage-membership">Manage Membership</a> page or the <a href="https://members.owasp.org">Membership Portal</a>.</p>

+<h3>Next Step:</h3>
 <p>Over the next several weeks you will receive reminder emails of how to get involved with the OWASP Foundation.
 The primary way members first get involved is by supporting a <a href="/projects">Project</a> or attending <a href="/chapters">local chapter meetings</a>.</p>

 <h3>Individual Membership Benefits</h3>